stevef1uk/sagaexecutor/README.md

   kubectl port-forward acid-minimal-cluster-0 -n postgres 5432:5432
   psql --host localhost --username postgres create database hasura with owner postgres;
+  create table sagastate ( key text PRIMARY KEY, value jsonb );
+  GRANT ALL PRIVILEGES ON DATABASE hasura to postgres;
+  GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public to postgres;
 ```
 The postgres password is required to create a kubernetes secret as the deploymnet manifests expect this e.g
 ```